lschoenepxc/Ampel-Interaktion/README.md

 # Ampel-Interaktion

+## About

-Project for a Tangible-Prototype
+Project for a Tangible-Prototype (currently without display functionality)

+## Technicalities

-Compatible with Board: Heltec WiFi Kit 32 (V3)
+- Compatible with Board: Heltec WiFi Kit 32 (V3)

-(Currently without display functionality)

-For reference see: Examples for the Heltec Board in the Arduino IDE, especially for code for the integrated display.
+- For reference see: Examples for the Heltec Board in the Arduino IDE, especially for code for the integrated display.